Faculty Resources – General Information

 In case of an accident, employees are required to report immediately to Safety and Security at 417.447.6911 all criminal actions, accidents, injuries or other emergencies occurring on college property or in college facilities.
 The nearest college administrator and supervisor should also be notified as quickly as possible.

 OTC places a crisis flip chart in each classroom on the wall next to the exit.
-Please familiarize yourself with this flip chart and the specific instructions for your classroom in the event of an actual crisis situation.
+Please familiarize yourself with this flip chart and the specific instructions for the classroom in the event of an actual crisis situation.
 Notify Safety and Security at 417.447.6911 if the crisis flip chart is missing.

 OTC’s Information Technology Department implemented Messaging Records Management (MRM) to help reduce the footprint of email storage, reduce cost and to keep a more consistent and efficient email environment.